chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

 * `storage_system` IP address string, Required, name attribute.
-Required.
 IP address of the storage system being managed by the proxy.
 * `source_id` ID string.
 Required, The identifier of the source volume for the copy job.
 * `target_id` ID string.
 Required, The identifier of the target volume for the copy job.
 * `vc_id` Volume copy ID string, Required for deletion of volume copy.